Sentiox

 - Tier 2 is the part I care about most.
 About 20 minutes later, a second call asks the agent whether the thing it promised actually happened.
 Confirmed, denied, or inconclusive.
 Hallucinated confirmations don't survive it.

 The whole run costs about $0.03.
-Five Cloudflare Workers, wired with service bindings, doing the QA a pharmacy's patients would otherwise do for free.
+Six Cloudflare Workers, wired with service bindings, doing the QA a pharmacy's patients would otherwise do for free.

 03